-During your pregnancy your blood levels increase by 50% and your heart grows in size to cope with extra blood and workload on your body.
-Your bones soften as the increase levels of oestrogen and relaxin to allow movement for your growing baby.
+During your pregnancy, your blood levels increase by 50% and your heart grows in size to cope with extra blood and workload on your body.
+Your bones soften as the increasing levels of oestrogen and relaxin to allow movement for your growing baby.

 Your hair gets thicker due to the oestrogen receptors it contains and may appear thicker in other areas like the face.
 Your uterus grows and thickens to sustain the weight of the baby (add another kilo!)
 The placenta provides all the nutrients to the baby and this can weigh on average 700 grams.
 The amniotic fluid around your baby usually weighs approximately 1 kilo.
 In addition to the weight of your baby.

 All the nutrients and goodness absorbed through consuming food goes directly to the baby first and anything left over to the mother.
 On most occasions’ mums run on very little and can leave you feeling and looking exhausted and drained.